-4.3 The Continuum of Need identifies four levels of need.
+4.3.
+The Continuum of Need identifies four levels of need.

-- children who are achieving expected outcomes - their needs are met by their parents and by accessing universal services such as health and education - they do not have additional needs
+- children who are achieving expected outcomes - their needs are met by their parents and by accessing universal services such as health and education - they do not have additional needs children with acute needs, including those in need of protection

-- · children with additional needs - parents need professional support or guidance to help them meet their children's needs - extra support can usually be provided by agencies that already know the family, e.g. their pre-school, school or college or NHS community services such as Health Visiting
+- children with additional needs - parents need professional support or guidance to help them meet their children's needs - extra support can usually be provided by agencies that already know the family, e.g. their pre-school, school or college or NHS community services such as Health Visitors